Can You Run While Pregnant? Tips and Safety Guidelines

 You can still be strong, but if anatomically this outlet is wider, you are at higher risk.

-It is known that proper recovery postpartum can help recover this (including corrective pelvic floor exercises), but it's even more effective if done straight after birth and not years down the track.
+It is known that proper recovery can help recover this (including corrective pelvic floor exercises), but it's even more effective if done straight after birth and not years down the track.

 The body is so individual, never compare yourself to someone else.
 You don't know how their body is coping, and need to be aware on how your body is going to cope.